davedoesdemos/DataLakeInADay/Lab3b/Lab3b.md

 ![paramsinfilepath.png](images/paramsinfilepath.png)

 After sourceOrders add in a join action.
 Name this joinOrderData then select sourceOrderItems as the right stream.
-Select Lect outer as the join type and then order_id for both columns.
+Select Left outer as the join type and then order_id for both columns.

 ![join.png](images/join.png)